How Can Yoga Remove Human Stress?

-In the 21st century the things are not so calm and peaceful as they were 10,000 years ago in ancient India and the ancient world.
+In the 21st century, things are not so calm and peaceful as they were 10,000 years ago in ancient India and the ancient world.
 But still, today humans breathe and live a human existence, which makes the existence of yoga possible even today.

-The world yoga hub i.e. Rishikesh, in India, create opportunities for yoga enthusiasts to achieve a certified yoga teacher training.
-Yoga teacher training in Rishikesh is the best one can get, if they plan to experience yoga from the place it originated.
-200 hour yoga teacher training in India, is sought after by yoga enthusiasts all over the world as they flock in large numbers for a yoga vacation in this Yoga Hub.
+The world yoga hub i.e. Rishikesh, in India, creates opportunities for yoga enthusiasts to achieve certified yoga teacher training.
+Yoga teacher training in Rishikesh is the best one can get if one plans to experience yoga from the place it originated.
+200-hour yoga teacher training in India is sought after by yoga enthusiasts all over the world as they flock in large numbers for a yoga vacation in this Yoga Hub.

 The benefits of yoga, when practiced routinely can alleviate chronic illnesses like asthma, multiple sclerosis, diabetes, heart diseases, carpal tunnel syndrome amongst the rest.

-Stress, is one particular ailment that has caused serious issues in the lives of many.
-Yoga has been known to be a very effective on stress.
-The techniques that are involved in a yogic practice and in daily life help in relaxation of the body, strengthening of the muscles, clearing the mind and breath-control.
+Stress is one particular ailment that has caused serious issues in the lives of many.
+Yoga has been known to be very effective on stress.
+The techniques that are involved in yogic practice and in daily life help in relaxation of the body, strengthening of the muscles, clearing the mind, and breath-control.

 There are exactly 4 steps to reduce stress with yoga.
 They are:

-Most of the problems in our body are due to the lack of breath, or life-force in those areas and parts.
-With the asanas that one practices in Yoga, one helps this Prana, to reach to these parts and keep it healthy and in good functioning.
+Most of the problems in our body are due to the lack of breath, or life force in those areas and parts.
+With the asanas that one practice in Yoga, one helps this Prana, to reach to these parts and keep it healthy and in good functioning.
 These asanas also help in releasing the endorphins and natural hormones that are trapped in the body due to the lack of stretching and make you feel relaxed.